sands-lab/colext/README.md

 1. Test connection to CoLExT server:
     ```bash
     # Confirm connectivity
-    $ ping 10.244.96.246
+    $ ping colext
     # Confirm ssh access
-    $ ssh <username>@colext
+    $ ssh colext
     ```

-Finally, to use CoLExT you will need access to this (currently private) GitHub repo inside the CoLExT server.
-To have access, be sure you have an [SSH key associated with your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) and add it to your ssh agent in your local machine.
-This allows you to use your private ssh key located in your local machine without copying it to the CoLExT server.
+Finally, to use CoLExT, you will need access to this (currently private) GitHub repo inside the CoLExT server.
+To have access, be sure you have an [SSH key associated with your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) and add it to your SSH agent in your local machine.
+This allows you to use your private SSH key located on your local machine without copying it to the CoLExT server.

 To add the key, disconnect from the CoLExT server if you were connected, and run the commands below from your local machine.
-After that, connect to the CoLExT server with SSH, and the SSH agent will allow you to pull this repo from GitHub.
 ```bash
 # On your local machine
 $ ssh-add -l # list keys in the SSH agent